The Xometry app works best with JavaScript enabled!

 • Wall decorations

-Injection molding allows for the manufacture of components in nearly any shape and can create mirror-like surface finishes.
+Injection molding enables complex geometries and can achieve mirror-like surface finishes.
 These are important factors that help improve the desirability of consumer products.

-The pharmaceutical industry is primarily concerned with the development and manufacture of medications and drugs.
+The pharmaceutical industry develops and manufactures medications.
 Those medications often need plastic accessories such as:

-Injection molded parts can be manufactured from bio-compatible plastics with high levels of inter-part consistency.
+Injection-molded parts can be produced from biocompatible plastics with high inter-part consistency.
 This consistency is important due to the high levels of precision required by pharmaceutical devices.
 In addition, injection molding can produce small, complex parts for drug-releasing implants.

 The food and beverage industry is focused on safely delivering food and drinks to customers.
 Food-safe plastic injection molded parts make convenient containers and utensils.
 They help prevent cross-contamination during transport and offer simple solutions for takeout restaurants.
 Below are some examples of food-related applications: